NextGenVest/challenge/README.md

 1. Create a github repository to use while you implement your challenge.
 2. We'll look at the commit history and workflow as part of the evaluation process.
 3. When you are done, email back with the link to your repo (willfalcon@nextgenvest.com).
+4. Make sure you have a README.md with build instructions for your code.
+5. Have fun!

 ## Challenge for Front-End
 Imagine your hardwork has paid off and you've been awarded a financial aid package.
 However, you have the option of choosing 1 loan from the 5 different loans offered :/ ...